Tendam: History

 The Group has a network of international buying offices in Spain, Hong Kong and India.
 Distribution is centralised at the Madrid logistics platform, backed up by an additional centre in Hong Kong, supplying both the Group's own stores and franchises.
 The multibrand growth strategy has been further reinforced through international expansion and the development of the online channel.

 Brands

-It is made up of four own brands: Cortefiel, Springfield, Women'Secret, Pedro del Hierro and an outlet chain: Fifty Factory.
+Tendam brands include as of 2023:

 Each brand has its own design team as well as sales and management structure.
 They share the administration, finance, technology, expansion and sourcing and human resource divisions, as well as other corporate functions, based at the central offices in Madrid.